renderforest/renderforest-sdk-php/README.md

 ```

 - The renderedQualities property is optional and present if the project is in renders queue (ongoing rend).
+- All the properties of `payload` object are optional.

 [See example](https://github.com/renderforest/renderforest-sdk-php/blob/master/examples/projects/get-projects.php)